mwichary/The-rectangle-behind-you/talk-companion/README.md

 This requires registering a new app at Twitter, and then getting an account at OAuth.Io, which is used for authentication.

-1. I registered the app at Twitter.
+I. I registered the app at Twitter.
 I went to _https://apps.twitter.com_, clicked Create New App.

 In the Settings tab, I changed the Callback URL to _https://oauth.io/auth_ (not sure if this is actually necessary).